 Reasonable arrangement of process routes and process parameters

-1. At 500X, it is serrated, with a wide crack at the beginning and a small crack at the end.
+Under 500X magnification, the surface appears to have a serrated appearance with a wide crack at the beginning and a small crack at the end.

 1 # sample